-Admission as a transitional student is granted with non-matriculated status for a maximum of two quarters.
-A student must be in good standing at a recognized college or university and meet Seattle University's admission standards.
-Transitional students do not qualify for financial aid or academic counseling.
-Students must be matriculated in a degree program to receive financial aid.
+Admission as a transitional student is allowed as non-matriculated status for a maximum of two quarters.
+Students must be in good standing at recognized colleges or universities and meet Seattle University admission standards.
+As they are not matriculated, transitional students do not qualify for financial aid or academic counseling.

-By special arrangement, superior high school students may be admitted to specific courses with transitional student status.
+By special arrangement, superior secondary school students may be admitted to specific courses as transitional students.

-University credit will be awarded for successful completion of courses taken as a transitional student.
-Such credit may be applied toward a degree from Seattle University only after admission to a degree program.
+Credit is awarded for successful completion of courses taken by transitional students.
+Such credit may be applied toward a degree, however, only after application and acceptance to a degree program.